Essay Prize 2018

-The Robinson College Essay Prize is an annual competition that is open to all students in Year 12 (Lower Sixth, or equivalent) at a UK School.
+The Robinson College Essay Prize is open to all students currently in Year 12 (Lower Sixth, or equivalent) at a UK School.
 It is designed to give students the opportunity to develop and showcase their independent study and writing skills.
-By creating the opportunity for students to experience the type of work that they might be expected to do at Cambridge, we hope to encourage inquisitive and industrious students from all backgrounds to apply to Cambridge – and hopefully to Robinson College.
+By creating the opportunity for students to experience the type of work that they might be expected to do at Cambridge, we hope to encourage inquisitive and industrious students from all backgrounds to apply to the university – and hopefully to Robinson College.

 Essay Prize 2017 Winners and Highly Commended: